-A: At this time, there are no grant funds to assist in purchasing an individual tornado shelter.
+A: Individual storm shelters will not be funded as Tuscaloosa County has moved to Community Storm Shelters.
+Community Storm Shelters provides protection to a larger population.
 The Individual Shelter Grant Program is one of the programs under the Federal Hazard Mitigation Grant Program (HMGP).
 These funds are available only after a major disaster (i.e. April 27, 2011 and April 28, 2014).

 Financing: There are no special financing offers available from Federal or State sources to assist in purchasing.
 However, shelters may be eligible as a home improvement or part of a new construction under an FHA loan.
 Please discuss this with your lender.

 Q: Is a safe room the same thing as a storm shelter?

 A: In this situation, the terms “safe room” and “storm shelter” are interchangeable.

 Q: Where can I find more information about FEMA standards for storm shelters?